 - 3.2 The Council has committed to undertaking a review of the adopted Borough Plan following updates to the National Planning Policy Framework.
 All aspects of the updated NPPF will need to be re-examined, but in particular the updated 'standard method' for assessing housing need and associated Housing Delivery Test have changed how Local Plans calculate housing requirements and will be central to the Borough Plan Review. - 3.3 The Borough Plan Review 'Issues and Options' consultation document explored key policy issues in detail as well as potential options for addressing the issues.
-Such issues included meeting housing and employment needs, infrastructure delivery, town centre regeneration, green belt, climate change adaptation/mitigation, biodiversity, sustainable transportation and design.
-Since the consultation, the Council has undertaken a 'call for sites' which will inform the Council's Housing and Economic Land Availability Assessment (HELAA).
-The Borough Plan Review will need to be underpinned by robust and up-to-date evidence to ensure 'soundness' and legal compliance for the examination stage.
-On that basis, officers have considered the evidence requirements and will be updating, or recommissioning, evidence over the coming months.
-This evidence will inform a the 'Preferred Options' stage, which is scheduled for June 2022.
-This timetable also allows some flexibility for the Council to review any potential changes to the planning system.
+Such issues included meeting housing and employment needs, infrastructure delivery, town centre regeneration, Green Belt, climate change adaptation/mitigation, biodiversity, sustainable transportation and design.
+The Council also undertook a 'call for sites' which informed the Preferred Options.
+The Borough Plan Review will need to be underpinned by robust and up-todate evidence to ensure 'soundness' and legal compliance for the examination stage.
+On that basis, officers have considered the evidence requirements and updated and recommissioned the evidence base.
+Some of this evidence informed the Preferred Options stage, which was consulted upon in June and July 2022.
+The evidence base and responses from the Preferred Options stage fed into the Publication version which was consulted on between 4th September 2023 to the 16th October 2023.
+The responses to the Publication Regulation 19 stage are currently being considered and where necessary minor amendments will be recommended to the Planning Inspectorate at submission.
+In addition, the amended timetable will also allow some flexibility for the Council to review any potential changes to the planning system.
 The Council will continue to monitor any proposed legislative or policy changes.
+The estimated timetable for developing the document is:

-Stage Timescale Opportunity for Public Involvement Commencement/ scoping June 2019 - May 2021 No Issues and Options Consultation May 2021 Yes Consultation on Preferred Options June 2022 Yes Publication (Regulation 19) consultation October 2022 Yes Submit to Secretary of State February 2023 No Examination in Public July 2023 - September 2023 Yes Receipt of Inspector's Report Jan 2024 No Adoption Feb 2024 (subject to no Main Modifications consultation) No
+Stage Timescale Opportunity for Public Involvement Commencement/ scoping June 2019 - May 2021 No Issues and Options Consultation May 2021 Yes

+Stage Timescale Opportunity for Public Involvement Consultation on Preferred Options June 2022 Yes Publication (Regulation 19) consultation September 2023 Yes Submission to Secretary of State January 2024 No Examination in Public (dependent on Planning Inspectorate's work programme) Yes Receipt of Inspector's Report (dependent on Planning Inspectorate's work programme) No Adoption (prediction only - dependent on Planning Inspectorate's work programme) December 2024 (subject to no Main Modifications consultation) No